-The company has applied Ind AS 116 using the modified retrospective approach and therefore the comparative information of March, 2019 has not been restated and continues to be reported under Ind AS 17.
+The company has applied Ind AS 116 using the modified retrospective approach in FY 2019-20.

 3.4.1 Note on IND AS 116

 Ind AS 116 requires lessees to determine the lease term as the non-cancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
 The Company makes an assessment on the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
 In evaluating the lease term, the Company considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease and the importance of the underlying asset to the operations taking into account the location of the underlying asset and the availability of suitable alternatives.
 The lease term in future periods is reassessed to ensure that the lease term reflects the current economic circumstances.